"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: RQ1: Reporting Practices Measurement

-AI-specific policies were more than twice as likely to offer some form of \verb|Safe-Harbor| clause, compared to just 18\% across traditional policies.
+AI-specific policies were more than twice as likely to offer some form of \verb|Safe-Harbor| clause, compared to 18\% across traditional policies.
 Only 28\% of traditional policies specified \verb|Participant-Restriction| clauses (vs. 38\% of AI-specific policies), often noting that individuals from certain countries or under specific legal conditions (e.g., export control restrictions) may be ineligible for participation or rewards.

-\textbf{Interaction Protocols.} The absence of structured interaction protocols remains a concern.
+\textbf{Interaction Protocols.} The absence of structured interaction protocols remained a concern.
 Only 31\% of traditional policies included a \verb|Service-Commitment| element, which typically outlines expected timelines for vendor responses or resolution.
-Response windows also varied widely, from fixed timelines like ``\textit{within 90 days}'' to vague phrasing such as ``\textit{we will get back to you as soon as possible.}'' The majority of AI-specific policies (65\%) provide a concrete timeline for responding to vulnerability reports.
-Moreover, 73\% of AI-specific policies include \verb|Engagement| provisions (vs. 39\% of traditional policies).
-These provide requirements for AI testing, such as: ``\textit{Any actions that could potentially harm our LLM systems... are strictly prohibited.}''
+Response windows also varied widely, from fixed timelines like ``\textit{within 90 days}'' to vague phrasing such as ``\textit{we will get back to you as soon as possible.}'' The majority of AI-specific policies (65\%) provided a concrete timeline for responding to vulnerability reports.
+Moreover, 73\% of AI-specific policies included \verb|Engagement| provisions (vs. 39\% of traditional policies).
+Some of these provided requirements for AI testing, such as: ``\textit{Any actions that could potentially harm our LLM systems... are strictly prohibited.}''

 \textbf{Rewards.} The \verb|Reward-Evaluation| element captures pricing of vulnerabilities.
-Just 33 bug bounty programs offer publicly accessible AI reward information after excluding private programs, platforms that do not accept AI vulnerabilities, and those that do not offer monetary rewards.
-Among the 33 BBPs, 20 vendors apply a unified pricing structure, treating AI vulnerabilities the same as traditional ones in terms of severity tiers and reward brackets.
+After excluding private programs, programs that do not accept AI vulnerabilities, and those that do not offer monetary rewards, only 33 bug bounty programs offered publicly accessible reward information for AI vulnerabilities.
+Among the 33 BBPs, 20 vendors applied a unified pricing structure, treating AI vulnerabilities the same as traditional ones in terms of severity tiers and reward brackets.